balasubas/CypressSample/README.md

-# THIS IS A SAMPLE REPO OF SOME CYPRESS TESTS:
+# THIS IS A SAMPLE REPOSITORY OF SOME CYPRESS TESTS:

 ## This will run a series of tests against the website: https://www.saucedemo.com/